cybergarage/uecho-go/doc/device_inside.md

 ### 4.2.2 Basic Sequences for Object Control in General

-The `uecho` supports the following basic sequences too, and returns the error responses automatically.
-The developer doesn't have to receive and handle the error messages, but use `uecho_node_setmessagelistener()` if you want to listen the error messages.
+The `uecho-go` supports the following basic sequences too, and returns the error responses automatically.
+The developer doesn't have to receive and handle the error messages, but use `LocalNode::SetListener()` if you want to listen the error messages.

 | Type | Description | Support |
 |---|---|---|